coapjs/node-coap/README.md

 * `multicastAddress`: Optional.
 Use this in order to force server to listen on multicast address
 * `multicastInterface`: Optional.
 Use this in order to force server to listen on multicast interface.
 This is only applicable if `multicastAddress` is set.
 If absent, server will try to listen `multicastAddress` on all available interfaces
+* `piggybackReplyMs`: set the number of milliseconds to wait for a biggyback response.
+Default 50.

 #### Event: 'request'